 Key advantages of the iQunet network communication protocol are:

 iQunet intelligent sensors have a microcontroller onboard and run innovative and outstanding stable embedded firmware.
 The iQunet optimized wireless protocol is based on the most recent standards to reduce communication overheads to a minimum, while maximizing data payload.
 Thanks to the ‘iQunet sleep mode’ current consumption is extremely low (<1µA) resulting in an outstanding battery life time of many years.

 Industrial sensors are mounted using an M3 screw and epoxy adhesive between the sensor back and the machine surface.
 This keeps the antenna area free and allows access to the battery compartments.
-The network components and building sensors can be easily clipped to a cabinet or wall, providing maximum installation flexibility.
+The network components can be easily clipped to a cabinet or wall, providing maximum installation flexibility.